IBM/agile-service-manager-gis-map-plugin/README.md

 ![marker](./readme-images/marker.png "Marker")
 ![cluster](./readme-images/cluster.png "Cluster")
 ### Tooltip
 Hovering the mouse over a marker will cause a tooltip to appear showing basic information about the resource.
-This tooltip can be customised to include other properties that are useful to have quick access too.
+This tooltip can be customized to include other properties that are useful to have quick access too.
 These extra tooltip properties can be added via the URL following the steps indicated in [URL options](#URL-options), or can be applied to the app configuration at start time with the configuration parameter `TOOLTIP_PROPERTIES or tooltipProperties`.
 Below shows an example of this tooltip with the addition property zone included.

 ![tooltip](./readme-images/tooltip.png "Tooltip")